sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## Background and Problem

 While at Insight, I carried out a consulting project for researchers at [Epidemico](http://www.epidemico.com), a Boston-based data science company working in the population health domain.
-The goal of the project was to clean and begin making sense of a large archive of 'DarkNet' drug sales listings.
-Darknet drug trading plays a significant role in the supply-chain of both counterfeit pharmaceuticals and recreational drugs of abuse, and is thought to take many 10's of billions of dollars per year from legal pharmaceutical trading.
+The goals of the project were to clean and sort a large archive of underground drug sale listings, and to carry out descriptive analyses of .

+Black market drug trading plays a significant role in the supply-chain of both counterfeit pharmaceuticals and recreational drugs of abuse, and takes many billions of dollars per year from legal pharmaceutical trading.

 ## The Dataset